April 9th, 16th and 23rd

 Location - Mayflower Winter Park

-March 6th, 13th, 20th
+May 6th, 13th, and 20th

 Location - Mayflower Winter Park